 First, it says to use a 12-inch skillet.
 Pour the content in the skillet and then pour 3 cups of cold water over the uncooked pasta.

-Meanwhile, I created a white sauce.
+Meanwhile, I make a white sauce.
 Here is how I did it.
 If you want the spaghetti more coated, double the sauce recipe.

-Then added 2 Tbsp of cream cheese, 1 Tbsp milk, 1 tsp parsley, 1/2 cup parmesan cheese, and 1/8 tsp Nutmeg.
+Then added 2 tablespoon of cream cheese, 1 tablespoon milk, 1 teaspoon parsley, ½ cup parmesan cheese, and ⅛ teaspoon Nutmeg.

 Heat it through for 2 minutes.
 Then, pour over the cooked spaghetti right before the water evaporates.
 Toss.
 Sprinkle a bit more parmesan cheese on top.